Articles > Business > What is an office manager?

 What does an office manager do?

-An office manager or administrator is typically responsible for maintaining daily business operations for a company or organization.
-The specific duties may vary depending on which industry you work for.
+An office manager’s job description often includes a range of responsibilities, regardless of where they work.
+These might include executive decision-making, goal-setting, maintaining stock of office supplies and educating staff on compliance standards and regulations.
+Typically, they are responsible for maintaining daily business operations for a company or organization.
+The specific duties may vary depending on the industry.
 An office manager in a hospital can expect to face different tasks than an office manager of a government organization.
 In general, the manager oversees general office operations.

 There are some daily tasks opens in new window that most office managers do regardless of industry.
 Here are a few examples: